Raylc/Boxgrove-Exp/README.md

 ## Help

-Please contact raylc1996@outlook.com if you have any questions realted to the code.
+Please contact raylc1996@outlook.com if you have any questions related to the code or data.